Four Weeks of Mostly Vegetarian Dinners (winter)

 - Lunch: Frozen pizza and apple slices.
 Nicholas and I were in a hurry to set off on a big shopping expedition.

 - Afternoon: We went to Shadyside Market to redeem a gift certificate.
 I hadn’t been in there since I lived in Shadyside for a summer 20 years ago.
 It’s still a nice little neighborhood market with a variety of foods ranging from basic to gourmet.
 The prices of some of the basic items are a bit high, but I still would shop there sometimes if we lived in Shadyside.
 (It’s only a couple miles away, but parking is terrible, and the walk home is up a steep hill.)
 We knew that one thing we wanted to buy with our gift certificate was the deli chicken salad that a friend has often brought to church potluck dinners–it’s really good, with roasted chicken breast, grapes, and walnuts in a sauce that’s much tastier than plain mayonnaise.
 We were surprised to find that a quart of the stuff costs more than $15!
 We used the remaining $20 of our gift certificate for a pint of blackberries (in January!
 Such luxury!) for breakfasts, deli spinach dip, white-flour hamburger buns with sesame seeds, kale (last week’s no-kale experience had given me a craving), a cucumber, ranch salad dressing free of soybean oil and corn syrup, and a small tube of marzipan.
 We then drove out to suburbia to shop at GFS Marketplace, where I spent $70, twice as much as the value of my Shadyside Market gift certificate, for about four times as much food by weight or volume–but of course, it’s different kinds of food.
 By the time we finished shopping, I was ready for a coffee break and offered to reward Nick’s good behavior with a treat at Panera, which is on the way home.
-I meant a muffin or cookie, but he was very hungry and wanted tomato soup in a sourdough bread bowl–it’s not the healthiest soup, but it’s probably better for him than a sweet.
+I meant a muffin or cookie, but he was very hungry and wanted tomato soup in a sourdough bread bowl–probably better for him than a sweet.

 - Lunch: Chicken salad, spinach dip, and cucumber slices from Shadyside Market.